Camillaneri/NiftyApp/README.md

 **Behavioural data** consists in all that data automatically collected by the application, the user is not able to controll the recording of this data and it will consistently collect all valuable actions performed by our users as they interact with the system.

+For collecting survey data we designed a first survey aiming at recordering user characteristics before the experiment starts, then at the end of each task the user will submit their opinion on their experience through some additional forms with questions concerning the tasks.